 Under the federal False Claims Act, whistleblowers can receive up to 30% of what the government receives from wrongdoers.
 Because the False Claims Act is an anti-fraud law, to claim an award one must do more than show mere negligence or sloppiness.
 In the case of DMC and Tenet, investigators have been on the hospital’s case for months regarding unsanitary conditions.
 The hospital’s own employee charged with cleaning up the mess reported directly to Tenet in April of 2015 about conditions.
 At some point, what may have been a simple lapse in housekeeping became fraud.

 Why do we say fraud?
 Because each time a hospital sends a bill to Medicare, it certifies that it is in compliance with all Medicare and Medicaid rules.
 Putting dirty surgical gloves back in the box or using non sterile surgical instruments is certainly not in compliance with rules.
 Once you certify that you are in compliance and know that you are lying, that is a fraud.

-If you have inside information of Medicare or Medicaid fraud, contact us.
+If you have inside information of healthcare providers using non sterile (unsterile) medical devices or any other type of Medicare or Medicaid fraud, contact us.
 By doing so, you join the growing number of healthcare professionals committed to quality patient care and against greed and corruption.
 Our team of whistleblower lawyers will help you stop the fraud, protect you from illegal retaliation and help secure the largest award possible.